open-ephys-plugins/probe-viewer/README.md

 Once these dependencies are set correctly, this plugin can be built using the ProbeViewer scheme in Xcode. __Note: Other plugins that ship with plugin-GUI will not be built.
 If you need to build these as well, you will need to open and build__ `plugin-GUI/Builds/MacOSX/OpenEphys.xcworkspace`.

 If everything builds successfully, the plugin will be installed to `~/Library/Application\ Suport/open-ephys/PlugIns/` and the gui application will launch.
 Your plugin should load automatically from its installation directory.
+The copy will overwrite existing files of the same name ~~~~ProbeViewerPlugin.bundle~~~~.

 #### <a id="build-win-vs201x"></a>Windows and Visual Studio 201X